-- MSc Art in the Global Middle Ages, University of Edinburgh
+- MSc in Medieval Art: University of Edinburgh, Scotland

 - Courses Taught: